 I am going to give you the short version of 'About Me' for those that just want to know a bit about me and a longer version for those that might be a bit more curious.

 I am a part-time self taught amateur photographer/artist that had a creative itch to scratch.
 Photography has been something I have loved from an early age and with the creation of digital photography it has allowed me the opportunity to take the path I should have taken many years ago (if you want clarity -- you'll have to read the long version, below).

 I am a mother, wife and a full-time employee.
-Since the incorporation of my company, I have dabbled in a few home showings, a Christmas Farmer's Market, etc. It was my intension to eventually take my art (yes, I call it art) to the internet.
+I have dabbled in a few home showings, a Christmas Farmer's Market, etc. It was my intension to eventually take my art to the internet.
 A friend also suggested it, which helped me to believe it could be done - and so here we are.
 I hope you enjoy what you see.